mpcox/203.328/README.md

 While intuitive, this approach does not work well with big short read datasets in practice.
 Velvet instead uses a branch of mathematics concerned with networks (de Bruijn graph assembly algorithms).
 A key feature of this assembly approach is the *k*-mer, a unique sequence of length *k*.  *k*-mers are sometimes called *word sizes*.
 In Velvet, the *k*-mer is the most important variable parameter, and can be any odd number from 3 to the length of the read.

 We will cover de Bruijn graph assembly more fully in the lectures, but you should also learn more about this approach using the following papers.
-I strongly suggest you read some or all of them.  *Understanding de Bruijn graph assembly is crucial to completing this lab well*.
+I strongly suggest you read some or all of them.  *Understanding de Bruijn graph assembly is crucial to completing the lab report well*.
+All papers in this document have web links, but they are also all available on Stream.

 Compeau PEC, PA Pevzner and G Tesler.
 2013.
 [How to apply de Bruijn graphs to genome assembly](https://doi.org/10.1038/nbt.2023). *Nature Biotechnology* 29:987-991.